 The first floor of Laney-Manion Hall is used for our five lecture rooms and contains no hazardous materials.
-We do, however, have hazardous materials in teaching labs, research labs, and chemical storage areas on floors 2-4 of Laney-Manion Hall, Laney-Manion Annex 122, Laney-Manion Annex 121, Prince 135, Prince 136 and Prince 201.
+We do, however, have hazardous materials in teaching labs, research labs, and chemical storage areas on floors 2-4 of Laney-Manion Hall, Laney-Manion Annex 122, Laney-Manion Annex 121, Prince 136 and Prince 201.
+Prince 135 is now a computational lab and does not contain chemicals.
 The vast majority of our chemicals are stored in the fourth floor stockroom, Laney-Manion 402.
 Within this stockroom is a "bomb room" or flammables room where we store most of our flammable chemicals.
 The stockroom is organized via several chemical categories as shown in the color-coded sketch presented in Appendix B (p.
 27).

-Prince 201 was transferred to the Department of Chemistry from the Department of Physical Therapy.
-This space will be renovated in 2016 to give an environment for extensive wetchemical research.
-This will include the installation of new fume-hoods and exhaust fans.
-Chemical storage and use in Prince 201 will be comparable to Laney-Manion 204, 304, and 307.
-Fire extinguishers (ideally two, one per exit) and basic first aid kits will need to be installed in this room.
-Manual pull fire alarms are located at each end of the hallway in which Prince 201 is located.
+Prince 201 Prince 201 was transferred to the Department of Chemistry from the Department of Physical Therapy.
+This space was renovated in 2016 to give an environment for extensive wetchemical research.
+This included the installation of new fume-hoods and exhaust fans.
+Chemical storage and use in Prince 201 will be comparable to Laney-Manion 204 and 304.
+Fire extinguishers, safety shower/eyewash station, and a basic first aid kits were installed in this room.
+Manual pull fire alarms are existing at each end of the hallway in which Prince 201 is located.